AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

     end Drivers.M1.Ext;

-In this case, the solution is to extend the original (non-renamed) package:
+because the parent unit cannot be a renaming.
+The solution is to actually extend the original (non-renamed) package:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Packages.Package_Renaming_1